While Payday Loans Are a Poor Option, Forbidding Them is Far, Far Worse

 If Payday Loans are Unavailable, the Options Chosen may be Worse

 Critics of payday loans often suggest options that may not be available to many borrowers who patronize payday lenders.
 According to an article in The Atlantic, the average credit score of borrowers at payday lenders is 520, meaning that they would have a difficult time attaining approval from traditional credit sources.
-If payday lenders close their doors, people who rely on payday loans to meet financial emergencies would have to find some other means of raising the cash they need.
+If payday lenders close their doors, people who rely on an advance payday loan to meet financial emergencies would have to find some other means of raising the cash they need.
 Since many of them could not qualify for a loan from a bank or finance company, they might turn to title loans, write checks knowing that funds are not in the bank or borrow from a loan shark.
 All of these options can have consequences that are even more costly than a payday loan would have been.

 Title Loans are Worse than Payday Loans